HomeMy WebLinkAbout04/26/831

 Ayes: Barks, Brutsch, Mayor Schmeltzer

-Noes: Webber, Wood.
+Noes: Webber.
+Wood.

 Prior to the above vote there was lengthy council discussion;